 As for the rest of the adult beverages, the restaurant offers something nearly unheard of these days: most of its wine by glass are priced at $10 or less.
 About 70% of the roughly sixty bottles offered are food-friendly Old World wines.
 The beers are mostly hoppy and alcoholic, with a handful of Belgium classics in the form of a saison, a dubbel, a Flemish red ale that is the favorite of Antwerp, and the Trappist Orval.

 The food at Night Heron, all meant for sharing with the possible exception of the cheeseburger, seems also meant as accompaniment to the various drinks.
 Most of the ones we ordered worked the other night.
 The star, by far, was the Salt & Pepper Pork Ribs that comes as four spare, lean ribs in a bowl.
 It’s not an impressive sight, but the taste is terrific, moist and nicely incorporating the lemon and sumac the menu states are in the preparation.
 The Singapore Chili Clams were the second best, a preparation of numerous clams made with fermented black beans and a tomato-y broth with mint and some spice.
-As tasty as the broth at the bottom of the bowl was, frustratingly there was no bread to sop it up, a similar misstep that Coltivare did, or does, make.
+As tasty as the broth at the bottom of the bowl was, frustratingly there was no bread to sop it up, a similar misstep that Coltivare did, or maybe still does, make.
 The waiter, earnest if often absent and still learning the ropes of the newly opened spot, suggested we use some of the Fried Curry Spiced Potatoes for the broth.
 It did not do the trick as well as some bread, and those small potatoes, charred and dull, were a disappointment.
 All of its minimal spice were in the mild ketchup that came with it.
 More enjoyable was Turmeric Chicken Frites made with a noticeable buttermilk marinade along with some dill and yogurt.
-Its taste was enjoyable, subtle, and judiciously sized.
+Its taste was enjoyable, subtle, and pieces judiciously sized.
 It was a welcome bar snack and a ways from Raising Cane’s.
 The last dish was even more lackluster than the potatoes, Jasmine Rice Congee.
-Though the congee, rice porridge inspired by those served in Vietnam or China, came with mushrooms, almonds, a little bacon, plentiful scallions and a poached egg, it was a bland rice porridge, as rice porridge is apt to be, after getting past the nicely cooked egg.
+Though the congee, rice porridge seemingly inspired by those served in Vietnam or China, came with mushrooms, almonds, a little bacon, plentiful scallions and a poached egg, it was a bland rice porridge, as rice porridge is apt to be, after getting past the nicely cooked egg.
 For some reason it was served in an oversized portion.
 A small cup would have been sufficient.
+I found it to be a very odd addition to the menu.

 Though I would have liked more spice in the dishes, I have to applaud the kitchen for embracing subtlety and nuance.
 Very nicely, the food items run from just $4 for a snack of olives to $16 for a take on jerk chicken.